jarrod-dalton/fluxCore/docs/guide_for_clinicians.md

 The focus is on event-driven simulation models that represent individual patients over time.
 These models are increasingly used in health services research, clinical epidemiology, and decision science to study complex processes such as care pathways, policy interventions, and long-term outcomes under uncertainty.

 The purpose of this guide is not to teach programming or specific software tools.
-Instead, it aims to clarify the *conceptual responsibilities* of clinicians in simulation model development, to describe the core abstractions used in these models, and to establish a shared language that facilitates effective interdisciplinary collaboration.
+Instead, it aims to clarify the conceptual responsibilities of clinicians in simulation model development, to describe the core abstractions used in these models, and to establish a shared language that facilitates effective interdisciplinary collaboration.

----

 ## Why patient-level simulation models are different